-NewBeauty: Which RHA filler work bests for different areas of the face?
+Which RHA filler works best for different areas of the face?

-Dr. Shamban: Free hyaluronic acid present in skin care, as well as our native HA, breaks down rapidly and is metabolized in about 48 hours.
-To prevent this occurrence in dermal fillers, these HA chains are crosslinked with chemical proteins that are suspended.
-The fewer chemical proteins and less modifications and additional processes required in the manufacturing process yield a purer and ultimately cleaner product.
+According to Dr. Shamban, free hyaluronic acid present in skin care, as well as our native HA, breaks down rapidly and is metabolized in about 48 hours.
+To prevent this happening to HA fillers injected into the skin, these HA chains are crosslinked with chemical proteins that are suspended.
+“There are fewer chemical proteins, less modifications and additional processes required in the manufacturing process.
+This yields a purer and ultimately cleaner product,” she explains.

 “The difference between RHA and first-generation hyaluronic dermal fillers on the market is the fewer chemical modifications and crosslinking in longer chains of HA.
 Therefore, the RHA product most closely resembles native product in our body for both flexibility in usage, natural results and longevity.
 This is what makes them undetectable regardless of facial movements and as I always say—we only want to see results, not the product.”